16n-faderbank/16n-faderbank.github.io/index.md

 It has a number of outputs:
 * it sends MIDI data over USB; by default, a different continuous controller for each fader.
 * it sends MIDI data over a 3.5mm stereo (TRS) jack, which you can break out using  any available converter.
 There is a switch to toggle between the two standards for this (so it’ll work with both Korg/Makenoise and Arturia/Novation products and converters directly).
 This can be the same CCs as the MIDI over USB, or different ones, if you’d like.
 * it sends 0-5V CV out of sixteen jacks, one for each fader.
+(Well, almost 5V, dependent on your USB power supply)
-* it sends data over I2C, using a TRS jack: either as a master device, which could connect directly to (e.g.) an ER-301, or as a bus device for a monome Teletype
+* it sends data over I2C, using a TRS jack: either as a master device, which could connect directly to (e.g.) an ER-301 or monome Ansible, or as a bus device for a monome Teletype

 All outputs are sent **simultaneously**.

-16n is built around a Teensy microcontroller.
-You’ll be able to customise the software yourself, if you’d like.

-16n will eventually be open source: code, schematics, etc.
+16n is built around a Teensy microcontroller, and is written in Arduino-style C++; you can edit it all through the Arduino IDE.
+You can easily configure options via a config file, or write your own firmware, if you prefer.

+16n is open source: the code is MIT licensed; the hardware is Creative Commons

 ## How do I get one?

-16n is not finished yet.

-When it’s ready, the plan is that you’ll be able to buy a built 16n.
-It’ll be totally assembled and ready to use, with all the firmware installed.
-It will have an aluminium top and bottom, and be a hair smaller than the prototypes you may have seen.
-This is likely - but not for sure - to be a limited run.

-Once the open-source files are available, you could also build your own if you wanted - or make your own modifications.

-## But I have seen it on the internet, on somebody's Instagram or similar?

-You may well have done.
-A few people - Tom, Sean, Brendon, and some friends and colleagues - have prototypes.
-The versions they are using are very much prototypes.
-The final version may not look the same or be made of the same materials.
+Everything you need to make one can be found at [the github repository](TODO).

+That contains schematics files, Gerber files, original EAGLE cad documents, CAD files for top/bottom panels, and the firmware code.
+It contains links to BOMs and a concise build guide.

+If that sounds like gibberish to you, you might want to try to find a friendly music-DIY type to build one for you.
+Right now, the only way to get a 16n is to make it yourself.

-## How much is it going to be?
+## How much does it cost?

-We don't know yet.
-We have an idea, but we're not going to share a price until we know it's the price you'll pay.
+The bill of materials varies depending on how many you're making at once.
+The circuit boards work out at around \$240 for 3 from OSHPark, but can go down to around \$50 for 5 from Chinese manufacturers.
+Including plastic panels, fader caps, and so on, you should be able to build one for under $200.

 ## Can you give me some examples of what people are doing with it?